Miscellaneous Class

 For long-haired, you’ll need to aim to brush their hair at least once a week and for rough hairs they require combing once a month and they also need to be hand-stripped.
 Hand-stripping is something that can be done by the owner but it might be worthwhile getting it done professionally.

-Bathing only needs to be done as and when it's needed.
+Bathing only needs to be done as and when it’s needed.
 Dutch shepherds shed quite a bit so it may be worthwhile to bathe them more so during their shedding season.
-Trim their nails, brush their teeth regularly and check ears for a build-up of wax and debris.
+Trim their nails, brush their teeth regularly, and check their ears for a build-up of wax and debris.

-As great watchdogs, these shepherds make a great guard dog if you're looking for protection as a household.
-They're not overly vocal but they will bark if they notice something is wrong that needs your attention.
+As great watchdogs, these shepherds make great guard dogs if you’re looking for protection as a household.
+They’re not overly vocal but they will bark if they notice something is wrong that needs your attention.

 For a lot of dog owners, the personality and temperament of a dog are important.
 Due to their nature of herding and being independent, they’re not the most affectionate dog.
 However, that doesn’t mean they won’t want to be cuddled and snuggled up on the couch with you from time to time.